ravi-kanuri/TableView/README.md

 # 🔐 Login & Registration System (MERN Stack)

 This project is a basic **Login and Registration System** using **React.js + Redux** on the frontend and **Node.js + Express + MongoDB** on the backend.
-It features protected routes, JWT-based authentication, form validation, and local storage handling.
+It features protected routes, JWT-based authentication, form validation, and cookies storage handling.

 ---